-The reasonable potential analysis would incorporate all toxicity test data, that is representative of the effluent quality during the discharge conditions, which was generated within five years prior to permit issuance, reissuance, or reopening (to address toxicity requirements).
+The reasonable potential analysis would incorporate all toxicity test data, that is representative of the effluent quality during the discharge conditions, which was generated within five years prior to permit issuance, reissuance, or reopening (if the permit reopening is to address toxicity requirements).
 All relevant information generated during those five years would be used to conduct a reasonable potential analysis.
+One example of when some data may not represent discharge conditions is when a facility has a major facility upgrade within the previous five years, such as upgrading from secondary to tertiary treatment.
+When such a change in facility operations occurs, the Regional Water Board may determine that data generated prior to the facility upgrade is not representative of effluent quality during current or planned discharge conditions and may elect to not use those data when conducting a reasonable potential analysis.

 The Provisions would require data from a minimum of four tests conducted at the IWC within the previous five years to be analyzed using the TST approach.
+If the IWC in the new permit will be different from the IWC in the previous permit, toxicity tests conducted at the IWC for the new permit would be analyzed for purposes of determining reasonable potential.
+For example, if the IWC in the previous permit was 25 percent effluent and the IWC in the new permit is 50 percent effluent, the reasonable potential analysis would be conducted using toxicity tests conducted at 50 percent effluent.

+When the data from the evaluated aquatic toxicity tests were not conducted at the IWC, then the Water Board shall either require the discharger to reanalyze the toxicity test data conducted at a higher concentration of effluent than the IWC using the TST, if that higher concentration was tested, or require the discharger to conduct a minimum of four aquatic toxicity tests at the IWC using a species from Table 1 of the Provisions and analyzed using the TST.

-If this minimum amount of data is unavailable, the Water Board would require the discharger to conduct additional toxicity tests at the IWC and analyze the data using the TST approach.
+When the evaluated data is not from a minimum of four aquatic toxicity tests, then the Water Board shall require the discharger to conduct a minimum of four aquatic toxicity tests at the IWC using a species from Table 1 of the Provisions and analyzed using the TST.
 The Regional Water Board would be responsible for selecting the species that would be used in conducting these additional toxicity tests for reasonable potential analysis.
-Species would need to be selected from Table 1 in Section IV.B.1.b of the Provisions.
+Species would need to be selected from Table 1 in Section IV.B.1.b of the Provisions and the data would need to be analyzed using the TST approach.
 The Water Boards could also evaluate older toxicity test data to determine reasonable potential.
 This procedure is consistent with 40 Code of Federal Regulations part 122.44(d)(1)(ii).

-If a non-storm water NPDES discharger does not have any effluent discharge prior to permit issuance, or if the effluent discharge prior to permit issuance, reissuance, renewal, or reopening (to address toxicity requirements) is not representative of the quality of the proposed discharge, then the Regional Water Board may use non-facility specific monitoring data and other relevant information to make a reasonable potential determination, consistent with 40 Code of Federal Regulations part 122.44(d)(1)(ii).
+If a non-storm water NPDES discharger does not have any effluent discharge prior to permit issuance, or if the effluent discharge prior to permit issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) is not representative of the quality of the proposed discharge, then the Regional Water Board may use non-facility specific monitoring data and other relevant information to make a reasonable potential determination, consistent with 40 Code of Federal Regulations part 122.44(d)(1)(ii).